shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Fixing-The-401-Unauthorized-Message-After-Installing-Tomcat9-On-Ubuntu-18.04.md

 Next save the file and exit.

-## Step 8 - Granting Access To The Host Manager Application
+## Step 8 - Granting Access To "Host Manager"

 First open the configuration file for the Host Manager Application.